top of page

 n

+Since the species was delisted in 2021, more than 2,900 gray wolves have been killed in the continental United States.
 On February 10, 2022, a federal judge restored federal protections to wolves in much of the contiguous United States.
 However, protections were not restored to wolves in the Northern Rocky Mountain Region where over 80% of the slaughter occurs.
-Nearly 1,000 wolves have been hunted down in these states in the last year alone.
-We must do more to save the Northern Rockies wolves.

 "Raise Your Voice" starring Jason Momoa and created by Sender Films for The #RelistWolves Campaign.